Helpful Resources for:

 The ADHD For Life Team

-If you are interested in a planner designed to support executive functions, you can check out the UForward planner here
+If you are interested in learning more about how to support your executive functions, you can check out the Getting It Done workbook here

 Books and links I think are helpful